 South and east England

-If you live near one of the 19 Saffron Building Society branches or agencies, you could get its 12-month Fixed Rate Regular Saver.
-It pays 3.5% AER for 12 months, provided you deposit between £10 - £200 every month.
-You must open the account in a branch, and these are located in east London, Essex, Hertfordshire, Suffolk and Norfolk.
+If you live near a Saffron Building Society branch, you could get its 12-month fixed-rate regular saver.
+It pays 3% AER for 12 months and you can deposit between £10 and £250 every month.
+You must open the account in a branch, and these are located in Essex, Hertfordshire and Suffolk.
 You can check if you live near a branch here.
 You can also apply by post if you're already a Saffron customer.

 Don't believe the bad press